Gritting roads and pavements in freezing weather

 How to use a salt box

 You only need a thin layer of salt to treat an icy area.
 If you are putting salt onto snow, it will not thaw instantly.
 You should clear the area, add a dusting of salt and walk over it to work it into any remaining snow.

 Take care to not block drains or push snow into piles in areas where people may walk or drive.
 You should not use salt from grit bins on private footpaths, driveways or properties.

 Empty or damaged salt boxes

 We normally check salt boxes during summer to re-fill or replace them before winter starts.
-However, in the winter we rely on the public to notify us of problems with grit bins.
-You can report an empty or damaged grit bin online.
+However, in the winter we rely on the public to notify us of problems with salt boxes.
+You can report an empty or damaged salt box online.